the-ahuja-lab/AgeXtend/README.md

 ### Browser

-To acess the AgeXtend pre-complied prediction data of various Databases:<br/>
+To access the AgeXtend pre-complied prediction data of various Databases:<br/>
 ```
 >>> from AgeXtend import Browser
 ```
-Use openbebl format SMILE of the query compound
+Use openbabel format SMILE of the query compound
 ```
 >>> Browser.search(query='OC(=O)CCCc1c[nH]c2c1cccc2', output='/path/to/output/folder/')
 ```

-Unzip the **AgeXtendBroswerOut.zip** file to visualise/print the generated report (HTML format)
+Unzip the **AgeXtendBroswerOut.zip** file to visualize/print the generated report (HTML format)

 **Note:** the **report file** (AgeXtend_BrowserOut.html) must be in the same folder with the **images** folder